emako/ScreenCap.Android/README.md

-# ScreenCap
+# ScreenCap.Android

-Screen Capture for Android in Windows.
+Screen Capture for Android in Windows, base on adb.

+The developer mode is requested with your phone.

+After captured, you can `Ctrl + V` to paste the image from clipboard.

 Shortcut is `Alt + N`.